Le Locle: Education

 In Le Locle about 3,445 or (32.7%) of the population have completed non-mandatory upper secondary education, and 1,035 or (9.8%) have completed additional higher education (either university or a Fachhochschule).
 Of the 1,035 who completed tertiary schooling, 55.7% were Swiss men, 22.1% were Swiss women, 15.6% were non-Swiss men and 6.7% were non-Swiss women.

 In the canton of Neuchâtel most municipalities provide two years of non-mandatory kindergarten, followed by five years of mandatory primary education.
 The next four years of mandatory secondary education is provided at thirteen larger secondary schools, which many students travel out of their home municipality to attend.
 During the 2010–11 school year, there were 10 kindergarten classes with a total of 185 students in Le Locle.
 In the same year, there were 31 primary classes with a total of 564 students.

 As of 2000, there were 622 students in Le Locle who came from another municipality, while 250 residents attended schools outside the municipality.

 Le Locle is home to the Bibliothèque de la Ville Le Locle library.

 Transportation

 Le Locle has several railway stations; the primary one is Le Locle, on the Neuchâtel–Le Locle-Col-des-Roches line, with frequent service to La Chaux-de-Fonds and Neuchâtel.

+Le Remontoir is an inclined elevator between Le Locle railway station and the city centre.